AnjuPrajapati14/user-Authentication/README.md

 ---

 ## Introduction
-**Project-7** is a basic fintech platform built using the MERN stack (MongoDB, Express, React, Node.js) with additional technologies such as **Hasura** for GraphQL APIs, **JWT** for authentication, and **Chakra UI** for frontend components.
+**Crypto app** is a basic fintech platform built using the MERN stack (MongoDB, Express, React, Node.js) with additional technologies such as **Hasura** for GraphQL APIs, **JWT** for authentication, and **Chakra UI** for frontend components.
 The project involves handling user authentication, transactions, and various fintech-related functionalities.

 ## Features
 - User Authentication (Signup, Signin, JWT-based sessions)